Wednesday, 10 July 2024

 Next consider the situation in which all players have joined both groups.
 The payoffs to a player are: Πi(si , s−i) = 21 − c n 1 2 (5) Exiting from one group and remaining member of only one group leads to the following individual payoff: Πi(si , s−i) = 1 − c n n α nα + (n − 1)α (6) 12 Thus, if everyone is a member of both groups then it is always strictly better to remain in both groups (so long as α < ∞).

 Unless quitting one group gives you a better threat point with respect to the other group.
 Did you hear about Smith?
 He quit the Church.
 Now, he's asking for a raise from the Archdiocese.
 What cheek!
 Oh.
 I hadn't thought of that.
-A guy who ready to risk his immortal soul by quitting the Church will have no compunction of quitting his ill paid job as Treasurer.
+A guy who is ready to risk his immortal soul by quitting the Church will have no compunction about quitting his ill paid job as Treasurer.
 Where are going to find a qualified Accountant willing to work such long hours?
 I suppose he will get the raise and a bigger office.
-The nuns will have strict orders not to sit on his face.
+The nuns will be given strict orders not to sit on his face.
 Sad.

 Thus universal membership of both groups is always an equilibrium!